awc1437332/hello-world/README.md

 Hello!

-Andrew here I don't know what to right about, but I love weapons.
+Andrew here I don't know what to write about, but I love weapons.
 Specifically older weapons like warhammers and longswords.